 - Zoning and development analysis and permitting work for private developer of mixed-use projects in Needham, Massachusetts, on multiple adjacent parcels for a 1.15 million square-foot development including Tripadvisor’s corporate headquarters, office/laboratory buildings, residential, hotel, parking structures and 40B (affordable housing);

-- Zoning analysis and advice regarding rDNA laboratory use in Boston suburban office-complex;
+- Zoning analysis and advice regarding rDNA laboratory use in Newton, MA office-complex;

 - Permitting diligence for mixed-use development in Shrewsbury, Massachusetts including Wetlands Protection Act approvals and local zoning relief;